jfehrle/coq/doc/sphinx/language/core/conversion.rst

    .. math::
       λ x:T.~(t~x)~\not\triangleright_η~t

-   This is because, in general, the type of :math:`t` need not to be convertible to the type of :math:`λ x:T.~(t~x)`.
+   This is because, in general, the type of :math:`t` need not be convertible to the type of :math:`λ x:T.~(t~x)`.
 E.g., if we take :math:`f` such that:

    .. math::